dspodina/Conjugaison-Francais/README.md

 - App built using React,
 - Styled using Tailwind CSS,
 - Configured with Next.js version 13,
-- Receiving API responses from RapidAPI.
+- Receiving API responses from RapidAPI,
+- Deployed using Netlify.

 ### Getting Started